Madhumitha/ANSI-C/Chapter2/README.md

 - A character constant is an integer, written as one character within single quotes
 - The value of a character constant is the numeric value of the character in the machine's character set

--A *constant expression* is an expression that involves only constants.
+- A *constant expression* is an expression that involves only constants.
 Such expression may be evaluated during compilation rather than run-time
 ```
 #define MAXLINE 1000
 char line[MAXLINE+ 1];